AhmedElsheikh680/thymeleaf-crud/README.md

 ## Instructions To Run Backend
 1- Just Extract The BACKEND Folder to Intellij and run it as (Java Application) on port=8080.<br>
-2- For Database You can Excute the sql file in your Sql Editor (it contain database creation statement) OR Just create the database(name=employee_directory,username=springstudent,pass=springstudent) Maunally And Run The Application And It will create the Tables With It Objects.<br
+2- For Database You can Excute the sql file in your Sql Editor (it contain database creation statement) OR Just create the database(name=employee_directory,username=springstudent,pass=springstudent) Maunally And Run The Application And It will create the Tables With It Objects.